-Halloween is a holiday that people of all ages look forward to each year.
-Costumes, candy, haunted houses and festive parties set this occasion apart from all the others, but how do you help an elder celebrate All Hallows’ Eve in a safe, fun and healthy way?
+People of all ages look forward to Halloween each year.
+Costumes, candy, haunted houses and festive parties set this holiday apart from all the others, but how do you help an elder celebrate All Hallows’ Eve in a safe, fun and healthy way?
 Use these tricks to treat your loved one to a senior-friendly Halloween celebration.

 Of course, be sure to keep COVID-19 prevention measures in mind this year.
-Practice good hand hygiene, maintain social distancing and wear masks when appropriate.
+Get vaccinated, practice good hand hygiene, maintain social distancing and wear masks when appropriate.
 Take this opportunity to make your face covering a spooky-fun one!
 These precautions are especially important for seniors who are at higher risk for severe illness from COVID-19.

 How to Ensure a Happy Halloween for Seniors

-Choose healthy treats to haunt your home and candy bowl.Whether you plan to hand out candy to trick-or-treaters or simply spend a low-key evening at home with your loved one, make sure you have healthy treats on hand.
-Help yourselves avoid bingeing on candy by having better options available at home to celebrate the memories of trick-or-treating.
+Choose healthy treats to haunt your home and candy bowl.Whether you plan to hand out goodies to trick-or-treaters or simply spend a low-key evening at home with your loved one, make sure you have healthy treats on hand.
+Try to pick something festive and enjoyable that doesn’t stray too far from your loved one’s recommended diet.

 As a special treat, you and your elder can indulge in some dark chocolate, which is lower in sugar and fat than milk varieties and even packs some immune-boosting antioxidants.
-A celebratory dessert made with natural and/or sugar free ice cream is another option that will delight your loved one.
-Provide healthy topping options like chopped nuts, berries and other kinds of fruit, and oats or granola that they can choose from to make their own tasty creation.
-This will boost their intake of nutrients like potassium, vitamin C, dietary fiber, and protein.
+A celebratory dessert made with natural and/or sugar-free ice cream is another option that will delight your loved one.
+Provide healthy topping options like chopped nuts, fruit and granola that they can choose from to make their own tasty creation.
+This will boost their intake of nutrients like potassium, vitamin C, dietary fiber and protein.

-There are countless healthy options for snacks and desserts available while keeping in mind that some older adults may have difficulty eating certain foods.
-A loved one who has trouble chewing and/or swallowing may fare better with a celebratory smoothie or bowl of pudding.
+There are countless options for healthy Halloween treats for elderly loved ones, but keep in mind that some older adults may have difficulty eating certain foods.
+A loved one who has difficulty swallowing may fare better with a celebratory smoothie or bowl of pudding.

 Recipes for delicious Halloween-themed dishes—both savory and sweet—abound on the internet.
-All you have to do is search.
-Just be sure to include any dietary restrictions in your query, such as sugar-free desserts, low sodium appetizers, etc.
+Just be sure to include any dietary restrictions in your query, such as sugar-free desserts, low-sodium appetizers, etc.

-Plan your “paranormal” activities appropriately.In previous years, your loved one may have enjoyed the excitement of handing out goodies to trick-or-treaters and seeing neighborhood children in their costumes.
-This year it might be safest to watch from the window or video chat with younger generations to feel a part of the celebration.
-Encouraging your loved ones to participate is a great way to get everyone into the spirit of Halloween.
+Plan your “paranormal” activities appropriately.In previous years, your loved one may have enjoyed the excitement of handing out candy to trick-or-treaters and seeing neighborhood children in their costumes.
+This year it might be safest to watch from the window or video chat with younger generations to feel a part of the celebration, especially if your loved one has a weakened immune system and/or has not been fully vaccinated yet.
+Vaccination rates continue to increase, but a vaccine still has not officially been approved for children under age 5.
+Keep in mind that kids can get COVID-19 and infected individuals can still spread the virus to others even if they’re not showing symptoms.
+Encouraging your loved ones to participate is a great way to get everyone into the spirit of Halloween, but carefully review current CDC guidance for activities, gatherings and holidays and weigh the risks before making any plans.

 Be thoughtful when planning Halloween activities for seniors.
 Some older adults may not interact well with children or be able to handle the hubbub.
 In this case, post an easily visible note in your driveway or on your front door that says, “Sorry, no more candy,” or “No trick-or-treaters, please.”
-This can be especially important for loved ones who have dementia and may be agitated or confused by repeated knocking or ringing of the doorbell.
+This can be especially important for loved ones who have dementia.

 Most trick-or-treaters make their rounds at dusk or just after dark, which may coincide with the onset of sundowning symptoms.
-For a senior with Alzheimer’s disease or dementia, confusion and agitation can be heightened at this time of day.
+For a senior with Alzheimer’s disease or another form of dementia, confusion and agitation are often heightened at this time of day.
 Excessive noise, the coming and going of strangers, and costumes can be extremely disorienting and even frightening.
-Making treats together, watching a not-too-scary movie or engaging in simple holiday crafts can be great low-key distractions.
+Making healthy treats together, watching a not-too-scary movie and engaging in simple holiday crafts can be great low-key distractions.
 If you both choose to participate in Halloween festivities, be sure to remain attentive and aware of your loved one’s mood and comfort level throughout the evening.

 Keep seasonal décor spooky yet safe.Houses can be decorated to celebrate the height of the fall season with pumpkins, wreaths of fall foliage and cinnamon brooms, or they can be made into sinister dwellings full of cobwebs, spooky figurines, bats and spiders.
 Regardless of how you wish to decorate, make sure that none of these items presents a tripping or fire hazard.
 One of the best ways to do this is to place larger decorations outside on the lawn and keep indoor embellishments to smaller accents.